-Loss of appetite, lethargy and convulsions aren't the only symptoms cats in stage IV kidney failure may exhibit, although they are the most common.
+Loss of appetite, lethargy, and convulsions aren't the only symptoms that cats in stage IV kidney failure may exhibit, although they are the most common.
 The appetite loss generally results in weight loss and dehydration.
-Some cats develop mouth sores, and may experience vomiting and diarrhea.
-Kidney failure usually affects older cats, but younger felines afflicted with the condition may lose their teeth.
-Because renal failure affects bone density, cats might easily break bones.
+Some cats develop bad breath or mouth sores and may experience vomiting, diarrhea, urinary tract infections, incontinence, or litter box issues.